-Kinematics of Mechanisms and Machines Prof. Anirvan Dasgupta Department of Mechanical Engineering Indian Institute of Technology, Kharagpur
+Mechanism and Robot Kinematics Prof. Aniravan Dasgupta Department of Mechanical Engineering Indian Institute of Technology, Kharagpur

-Lecture - 29 Robot Velocity Analysis -II
+Lecture - 31 Serial Manipulator Velocity Analysis - III

-We have been looking at the velocity relations of manipulators robot manipulators.
-And we have observed that we can relate the joint velocities to the end-effector velocities through the Jacobian matrix.
-Now, this Jacobian matrix we have found is dependent on the configuration of the manipulator.
-Now, why we need to discuss this velocity relation is because we have to ultimately generate a path for the end-effector.
-We have to generate a path for the manipulator end-effector for performing a certain task.
-So, the path might be specified.
-And on that path at every point velocities will have to be specified.
-And this velocity is velocity vector that must be specified should be tangent to the path.
-This is the condition.
+We have been looking at the velocity relations of manipulators, robot manipulators and we have observed that we can relate the joint velocities to the end effector velocities through the Jacobian matrix.
+Now this Jacobian matrix, we have found is dependent on the configuration of the manipulator.

+Now, why we need to discuss the this velocity relation, is because we have to ultimately generate a path for the end effector.
+We have to generate a path for the manipulator end effector for performing a certain task.
+So, the path might be specified and on that path at every point, velocities will have to be specified and this velocity is velocity vector that must be specified should be tangent to the path; this is the condition.

-Now, the question is if I have to produce that velocity vector, I have to produce it through the joint velocities.
-So, for a given end-effector velocity or end-effector velocity vector at a certain configuration, I need to determine what should be the joint velocities in order to be able to produce that end-effector velocity on that particular point on the on the path.
+Now, the question is, if I have to produce that velocity vector, I have to produce it through the joint velocities.
+So, for a given end effector velocity or end effector velocity vector at a certain configuration, I need to determine what should be the joint velocities in order to be able to produce that end effector velocity on that particular point on the on the path.

-Now, the point on the path specifies the configuration through inverse kinematics, this we have already seen.
-So, on a path a certain point where the end-effector is presently occupying that point, we need to solve the configuration which we have already discussed.
-Then, comes the velocity vector along the path which needs to be produced by the corresponding velocities of the joints.
-And this determination of joint velocities corresponding to a desired end-effector velocity is the inverse velocity relation.
+Now, the point on the path specifies the configuration through inverse kinematics; this we have already seen.
+So on a path, a certain point where the end effector is presently occupying the that point, we need to solve the configuration which we have already discussed.
+Then comes the velocity vector along the path which needs to be produced by the corresponding velocities on the joints.
+And this determination of joint velocities corresponding to a desired end effector velocity is the inverse velocity relation.

 We have observed that in the inverse velocity relation, we have the inverse of the Jacobian matrix.
-We have also commented on this point that the inverse of the Jacobian matrix is not guaranteed at all configurations.
+We have also commented on this point that the inverse of the JJacobian matrix is not guaranteed at all configurations.
 So, in this lecture today, we are going to look at first the interpretation of the Jacobian matrix.

 We are going to look at the singularity of the Jacobian matrix with the examples of the RR and RP manipulators that we have discussed.